 Generally speaking, yes.
 Most content is streamed live over an internet connection.
 Be aware of this if you are streaming over a 3G/4G mobile data connection and have a limited data plan.

 Some titles may be downloaded for offline viewing.
-Availability of this feature is based on studio or publisher restrictions.
 Titles may only be downloaded on iOS or Android devices using the Hoopla app and are downloaded to the app not the device.

 Will I have to wait in a hold queue for popular titles?